Installing and running Stan

 Installing Stan

-You will need Stan installed to complete next week’s exercise.
-Don’t wait until next week, install it today!
+You will need Stan installed to complete the exercises and clicker questions after the quiz.
+Don’t wait until the last minute, install it today!

 There are two main steps to install Stan: